gavinlyonsrepo/Display_Lib_RPI/extra/doc/st7789/README.md

 When using hardware SPI for multiple devices on the bus.
 If the devices require different SPI settings (speed of bus, bit order , chip enable pins , SPI data mode).
 The user must call function **TFTSPIHWSettings()** before each block of SPI transactions for display in order to refresh the SPI hardware settings for that device.
 See github [issue #1](https://github.com/gavinlyonsrepo/Display_Lib_RPI/issues/1).

+### Display offsets

+The display initialisation requires an offset calculation which differs for different size and resolution displays.
+This is in the code(Function AdjustWidthHeight()) but the many different size displays are not available for testing or dealt with.
+If using a display other than 240x320(the default and size of ST7789 VRAM) and if user finds they cannot address all screen or their data is offset.
+Try Setting the pixel width and height of your screen to 240X320 and do not write as much as possible to the part of the Video RAM you cannot see.
+For example  if you have a 240X280 display in 0 degree rotation
+1. Set pixel Width = 240 and pixel height = 320
+2. Do not write to the missing 40 pixels in the Y-axis, you still can but it is inefficient.